The CDMS Catalog

 The structure of the files is described in detail in the Letter THE COLOGNE DATABASE FOR MOLECULAR SPECTROSCOPY, CDMS by H. S. P. Müller, S. Thorwirth, D. A. Roth, and G. Winnewisser; Astron.
 Astrophys.
 370 (2001) L49 – L52.

-An update on the CDMS has appeared very recently: H. S. P. Müller, F. Schlöder, J. Stutzki, and G. Winnewisser, THE COLOGNE DATABASE FOR MOLECULAR SPECTROSCOPY, CDMS: A USEFUL TOOL FOR ASTRONOMERS AND SPECTROSCOPISTS, J. Mol.
+An update on the CDMS appeared somewhat later: H. S. P. Müller, F. Schlöder, J. Stutzki, and G. Winnewisser, THE COLOGNE DATABASE FOR MOLECULAR SPECTROSCOPY, CDMS: A USEFUL TOOL FOR ASTRONOMERS AND SPECTROSCOPISTS, J. Mol.
 Struct.
 742, 215–227 (2005).

 Please acknowledge use of the CDMS by citing these articles.
 You are very welcome to state the web address also.
 We recommend to cite the original sources of the data too, which are given in the documentations, at least as far as this is feasible.
 Since the format in the CDMS catalog is identical to the one in the JPL catalog information can also be found in the article SUBMILLIMETER, MILLIMETER, AND MICROWAVE SPECTRAL LINE CATALOG by H. M. Pickett, R. L. Poynter, E. A. Cohen, M. L. Delitsky, J. C. Pearson, and H. S. P. Müller; J. Quant.
 Spectrosc.
 Radiat.
 Transfer 60 (1998) 883 – 890.